mergeability/mergeable/docs/configuration.rst

     Each filter have certain events that it can support, so keep an eye out for them.

 .. hint::
     Don't see an filter that should be on here?
-Let us know by creating an `issue <https://github.com/mergeability/mergeable/issues/new>`_ on github
+Let us know by creating an `issue <https://github.com/mergeability/mergeable/issues/new>`_ on github.

 Filter List